EXercises-SPorts/HomeExercises/README.md

-# webtrial
+# Top 25 workouts to be done at home
-Can be seen live at [https://raashika03.github.io/webtrial/](https://raashika03.github.io/webtrial/)
+Can be seen live at [https://exercises-sports.github.io/HomeExercises/](https://exercises-sports.github.io/HomeExercises/)

 **Just a Blog!**